ministryofjustice/opg-lpa/service-front/content/guidance/About LPAs_The 2 types of LPA.md

 * paying household and other bills
 * buying and selling your house and other property

 The people you choose to make decisions are known as 'attorneys'.
-You can have 1 attorney or more.
+You can have one attorney or more.

 You don't have to own your own home or have a lot of money to make a property and financial affairs LPA.
 For example, if it's hard to manage your bank account or bills alone, you may want someone to help.